-The main parts of Sysrepo project are Sysrepo Datastore and Netopeer 2 NETCONF Server, both described below.
-The possible ways of application integration are shown on the integration page.
+The main components in Sysrepo are the Sysrepo Datastore and the Netopeer 2 NETCONF Server, both described below.
+Possible ways of application integration are shown on the integration page.

-Sysrepo team members participated in the latest IETF Hackathon.
+Sysrepo team members participated in the IETF96 Hackathon.
 Find out more.

-A high-level overview of Sysrepo can be seen in the image below
+A high-level overview of Sysrepo is shown in the image below

 Netopeer 2 NETCONF Server

-Netopper 2 is the 2nd generation of the well-known open-source NETCONF server, that uses sysrepo as the datastore implementation.
+Netopeer 2 is the 2nd generation of the well-known open-source NETCONF server that uses Sysrepo as the datastore implementation.
 Together they provide a complete NETCONF management framework for Linux.

 Find out more about Netopeer 2 on the github.